PenguinPepper/n1/README.md

-Here’s a compelling and complete draft for your hackathon submission, Elizabeth.
-I've taken your core message and fleshed it out with engaging language and structure to highlight the innovation behind **n1**:

----

 ## 🧠 Inspiration
 Dating apps often focus on surface-level interests or mutual swipes, leaving users wondering *why* they matched.
 We wanted to reimagine connection by revealing the cultural threads that weave people together—music tastes, cinematic obsessions, thematic fascinations. **n1** dives deeper, blending psychology, media preferences, and taste mapping to make matches feel intentional and insightful.